laneli929/comp_physics/README.md

  # Classification of asteroids using machine learning
  We employ a Locality-Sensitive Hashing accelerated k-Nearest Neighbors (LSH+kNN) model to achieve efficient celestial object classification, complemented by an active learning framework for automated hyperparameter optimization.
+Detailed results are shown in pre.pdf

  Authorship Contributions: